-Information component Description Media Profile A set of information sub-components for a media session, which may be composed of data flows and control flows (e.g., RTP and RTCP flows for a VoIP call). - Media Number An identifier for a media session (e.g., ordinal number of the position of the "m=" line in the SDP).
-Network Class of Service (Optional) Represents the network service class subscribed by a CPE (e.g., Premium, Gold, Silver, and Regular).
+Information component Description Media profile A set of information sub-components for a media session, which may be composed of data flows and control flows (e.g., RTP and RTCP flows for a VoIP call). - Media number An identifier for a media session (e.g., ordinal number of the position of the "m=" line in the SDP). - Network class of service (Optional) Represents the network service class subscribed by a CPE (e.g., premium, gold, silver, and regular).
 It may include the QoS performance class (e.g., Y.1541 class).
-This parameter is only of local significance for a single operator owning the transport resource, which can be mapped from application CoS issued by the SCF based on network policy rules and SLA and can be used for the transport resource control and authorization of transport subscription. - Media Priority (Optional) Information for priority handling (e.g., TDR/ETS).
-Path Selection Information (Optional) The technology independent core network ingress/egress path information at the PE-FE for a media flow (e.g., VPN ID). - Media Flow Description A set of sub-components of individual or a group of media flows within a media session.
+This parameter is only of local significance for a single operator owning the transport resource, which can be mapped from application CoS issued by the SCF based on network policy rules and SLA and can be used for the transport resource control and authorization of transport subscription. - Media priority (Optional) Information for priority handling (e.g., TDR/ETS). - Path selection information (Optional) The technology independent core network ingress/egress path information at the PE-FE for a media flow (e.g., VPN ID).
+Media flow description A set of sub-components of individual or a group of media flows within a media session.
+Physical connection identifier (Optional) A local identifier for physical connection of the access transport network that the CPE is attached to (e.g., IP address of PE-FE device, and MAC address or link ID and physical port ID).

-Table 10/Y.2111 - QoS resource information sub-components (Rw)

-Information component Description Physical Connection Identifier (Optional) A local identifier for physical connection of the access transport network that the CPE is attached to (e.g., IP address of PE-FE device, and MAC address or Link ID and physical port ID).
 It is the same as defined at the Ru reference point.
-Logical Connection Identifier (Optional) A local identifier for logical connection of the access transport network to which the CPE is connected (e.g., ATM VPI/VCI, PPP, MPLS Label, GTP Tunnel or logical port).
+Logical connection identifier (Optional) A local identifier for logical connection of the access transport network to which the CPE is connected (e.g., ATM VPI/VCI, PPP, MPLS label, GTP tunnel or logical port).
 It can be used by PE-FE to identify the layer 2 connection in pertinent network devices for a particular CPE requesting the access transport resource.
-It is the same as defined at the Ru reference point.
-NOTE - The application class of service and the type of service are mapped into the network class of service and relevant media flow description sub-components (e.g., IP QoS handling class and traffic descriptor).
+It is the same as defined at the Ru reference point. and the type of service are mapped into the network class of on sub-components (e.g., IP QoS handling class and traffic